looker-open-source/sdk-codegen/examples/access-token-server/README.md

     }
 ```

-The access token can then be used to call the Google API endpoint.
+The access token can then be used to call the Google API endpoint (use of the extension SDK fetch API method is recommended).